r4pt0s/journey_of_a_cart/slides.md

 - `@Route "/checkout/offcanvas"` uses ` Shopware\Storefront\Page\Checkout\Offcanvas\OffcanvasCartPageLoader::load `
 - `OffcanvasCartPageLoader::load` method uses `Shopware\Core\Checkout\Cart\SalesChannel\CartService::get`
-- `CartService::get` will load the entire cart from the database again altough we already have it in our line-item/add route 🤔
+- `CartService::get` will load the entire cart from the database again (+ deserialization) altough we already have it in our line-item/add route 🤔

 </v-clicks>